Here’s a LinkedIn tip that 90%+ of people aren’t using which generates amazing results for the 10% who are:

 How To Make An Amazing Cover Photo In 5 Minutes (Or Less)

-At this point, you should have a good feel for what types of cover photos you can use to make your profile stand out.
+At this point, you should have a good feel for what types of banner images you can use to make your profile stand out.

 And here’s the final product!
 Check it out: